tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/apimanagement/ApiManagementREST/Azure-API-Management-REST-API-Report-entity.md

   - zh-cn
   - zh-tw
 ---

-# Azure API Management REST API Report entity
+# Azure API Management REST API Report entity (deprecated)

+> [!WARNING]
+> This page is deprecated.
+>
+> Please refer to the [documentation on accessing the Azure API Management REST API through Azure Resource Manager](https://docs.microsoft.com/en-us/rest/api/apimanagement/) instead.

 This topic describes how to retrieve reports using the API Management REST API.

  For more information about working with the REST API, see the [API Management .NET REST API Sample](https://github.com/Azure/api-management-samples/tree/master/restApiDemo) and the [Getting Started with Azure API Management REST API](https://azure.microsoft.com/documentation/videos/getting-started-with-azure-api-management-rest-api/) video.